aehrc/isling/README.md

 In general, optimising the alingment might be difficult because a) we don't really know what a true positive in this datset is and b) optimising parameters might lead to overfitting.

-## To do

- - Fix bug in `softClip.pl` where sometimes can't get host/viral sequences from the read
- - Improve check for vector rearrangement - still a lot of integrations in SERPINA1/OTC that aren't marked as possible vector rearrangements
- - Annotate integrations - genes/promoters/etc that they appear in
- - Simulate integrations and reads to
- - Try out structural variation tools as another approach
- - Improved visualisations

-# Changes from original pipeline

- - Added feature to check for ambiguity in host and virus alignment (ie check for secondary alignments equivalent to the primary one)
- - Added feature to check for possible viral rearrangements or host translocations.
-If there is one alignment that accounts for the whole read, it's not a possible rearrangement.
-Otherwise grab all primary, secondary and supplementary alignments and check to see if they can span the whole read collectivley.
-If there is a set of alignments that can account for the whole read collectivley, it's a possible vector rearrangement.
-If there are gaps between adjacent alignments, count the number of bases in those gaps.
-If the coverage of the read by alignments is \>95%, it's a possible vector rearrangement, otherwise it's not.
- - Moved most functions from original script to a perl module to facillitate checks for other kinds of integrations: discordant read-pairs, short integrations with (soft-clipped on both ends)
- - Wrote script to check for discordant read-pairs (`discordant.pl`).
-This checks for read pairs that have one read mapped and one unmapped in the host, and the converse in a virus.
-It makes use of a paired alignment, so the pipeline now does both a paired (with all the pairs) and a single (with the merged and the unmerged reads) alignment.
-The perl script then parses both the viral and host paired alingments and looks for pairs meeting the the criteria.
-It allows for some soft-clipping that's less than a cutoff (20 bp, same as the one used for `softclip.pl`).
- - Moved pipeline to snakemake to make it easier to develop.
- - Implemented check for vector rearrangement as seperate pipeline.
-This is relevant for clinical vector where there seems to be a small amount of this going on.
-Only need to consider viral alingment here.
-Snakefile is `rearrange.sf`, wrapper script is `run_rearrange.sh`.
- - Wrote R scripts for visualization of both integration data `summarise_ints.R` and rearrangement data `count_rearrange.R`.
- - In order to save disk space, only consider reads aligned to the virus for alignement to host.
-For soft-clippped reads, extract merged or combined reads that were mapped to the virus, and map to the host.
-For discordant read-pairs, extract reads that were mapped to the virus, and reads that didn't map but their mate was mapped.
- - Added de-duplication step prior to alingment (using `clumpify` from `BBMap`).
-This can't be done after alignment because different reads might be removed from the host and viral alignments.
- - Added script `short.pl` to look for short insertions.
-	- Wrote script to first identify reads that look like they might be short insertions: clipped on both sides in viral alignment (more than cutoff bases), mapped on both ends in human alignment (more than cutoff bases) with insertion in the middle
-	- Used snakefile and scripts in `optimise_short` to try to optimise the alignment to identify more short insertions.
-First tried to vary the penatly for a new insertion between 0 and the default (6).
-See section optimise\_short.